-Please go to the following links to view the English - Writing Concentration degree plan and to see the full list of course descriptions.
-All of the university courses are also included at the end of the catalog.
+Please use the following links to view the English degree plan and to see the course descriptions.

-- English Writing - List of University Courses
+- English Degree plans - English Courses

 SPANISH

 The Spanish program provides professional training for students interested in becoming certified to teach; students interested in preparing for careers in interpretation and translation and for students desiring to enter other career fields.